aidardarmesh/python-docs/README.md

 ## 2.1.2 Interactive Mode

 When commands are read from tty, interpreter is said to be in *interactive mode*, where `>>>` is primary prompt and `...` is secondary prompt.

+## 2.2.1 Source Code Encoding

+By default, Python source files are treated as UTF-8 encoded.
+To declare encoding other than default one:

+    *# -\*- coding: encoding *